LCCP TIMES

 EMERGENCY INFORMATION

 If anything has changed with your emergency or contact information, please contact the Preschool Office so we can update and be sure we have your correct information.
 When a little one is ill, time is of the essence in trying to reach a parent.
-In addition if working, please leave-detailed instructions if needed to make it easier for us to contact you at work.
+In addition, if working, please leave-detailed instructions if needed to make it easier for us to contact you at work.
 Cell phones are not always reliable.
-We need a back up way to reach you.
+We need a backup way to reach you.